-Bob is the recipient of the Overseas Press Club award and the Freedom Foundation award for journalism.
+Bob is the recipient of an Overseas Press Club award for his reporting and a journalism citation from The Freedom Foundation.

-Bob and his wife live in Manhattan and the East End of Long Island.
+Bob and his wife Susan Yager, and their dog Watson and cat DJ live and work in Manhattan and the East End of Long Island.